griptape-ai/griptape/docs/griptape-framework/engines/rag-engines.md

 ### RAG Stages

-`RagEngine`s consist of three stages: `QueryRagStage`, `RetrievalRagStage`, and `ResponseRagStage`.
-Stages are always executed sequentially. `RagEngine`s are not meant to replace [Workflows](../structures/workflows.md); that's why they don't implement arbitrary DAGs.
+`RagEngine`s consist of three _stages_: `QueryRagStage`, `RetrievalRagStage`, and `ResponseRagStage`.
+These stages are always executed sequentially.
+Each stage comprises multiple _modules_, which are executed in a customized manner.
+Due to this unique structure, `RagEngines` are not intended to replace [Workflows](../structures/workflows.md) or [Pipelines](../structures/pipelines.md).

 - `QueryRagStage` is used for modifying user queries.
 - `RetrievalRagStage` is used for retrieving and re-ranking text chunks.